jay-sagar/jay-sagar/README.md

 # Hi, I'm Jay Sagar! 👋

 I am a full stack web developer with a strong passion for creating cutting-edge and user-friendly web applications.
-I have experience in both front-end and back-end development, and I am proficient in a wide range of programming languages and frameworks such as HTML, CSS, JavaScript, React, Node.js, and MongoDB.
+I have experience in both front-end and back-end development, and I am proficient in a wide range of programming languages and frameworks such as HTML, CSS, JavaScript, React, Node.js, Next.js, Java, PostgreSQL and MongoDB.

 Now, I'm also learning DSA and Springboot in Java.
 ## 🔗 Links